covs67/DAT505/README.md

 #Application

-Used (either printed out or shown digitally) when wishing a close friend or family a happy birthday.
+Used (either printed out or shown digitally) when wishing any friend or family member a happy birthday.

 # How to run the project